sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/20_MultiPage_SPA_React_Router/277_272_Dynamic_Routes.md

 Note: only descendants of a dynamic `Route` (i.e. a `Route` with a dynamic `path` props) can access dynamic params, the dynamic `Route` component itself cannot.

+- The dynamic params are available as an object if keys being name of dynamic param and values it's value as a `string`.

 Example:
 ```jsx
 function App() {